 Painting Place: The Life and Work of David B. Milne

-This long-awaited study, lavishly illustrated, tells the remarkable story of the work of one of Canada's great artists.
-David Milne (1882-1953) left rural Ontario for New York City in 1903.
-After training at the Art Students' League, he emerged as an exceptional modernist, one of the 'American extremists,' whose work was well-represented at the famous 1913 Armory Show and won a major prize at the 1915 Panama-Pacific Exposition.
+This lavishly illustrated study tells the remarkable story of the work of one of Canada's great artists.
+David B. Milne (1882–1953) left rural Ontario for New York City in 1903.
+After training at the Art Students' League, he emerged as an exceptional modernist, one of the "American extremists" whose work was well-represented at the famous 1913 Armory Show and won a major prize at the 1915 Panama-Pacific Exposition.
 Milne's studio at 42nd Street and Fifth Avenue was a regular forum for artists to debate art and aesthetics.

-This gorgeous book, in a large format with 190 images in colour and 240 black and white illustrations throughout (many published for the first time), will astonish and delight all those interested in art history, and in the life of a unique individual.
+This gorgeous book, in a large format with 190 images in colour and 240 black-and-white illustrations throughout, will astonish and delight all those interested in art history, and in the life of a unique individual.

 - World Rights